-3. Heat a large Dutch oven over high heat.
-Add 1 1/2 teaspoons oil to pan; swirl to coat.
-Add half of beef; cook 4 minutes or until very well browned, stirring occasionally.
-Remove beef from pan.
-Repeat procedure with remaining 1 1/2 teaspoons oil and beef.
-Reduce heat to medium-high.
-Add onion, bell pepper, cumin, sugar, salt, black pepper, and garlic; sauté 4 minutes or until vegetables are tender.
+3. Heat a large Dutch oven over medium-high heat.
+Add 1 teaspoon oil to pan; swirl to coat.
+Add one-third of pork to pan; sauté 5 minutes or until browned.
+Remove pork from pan.
+Repeat procedure twice with remaining 2 teaspoons oil and pork.

 4. Reduce heat to medium.
 Add onion and garlic to pan; cook 5 minutes, stirring occasionally.
 Add cilantro stems, chili powder, oregano, and cumin; cook 2 minutes, stirring constantly.
 Stir in stock; bring to a boil, scraping pan to loosen browned bits.
 Stir in peppers, sugar, salt, and tomatillos.
 Reduce heat to low, and simmer 1 1/2 hours.
 Stir in masa harina; cook 20 minutes or until chili thickens and pork is very tender.
 Serve with sour cream and cilantro.